mobajemu/Sp25-Group2-project/README.md

 ### 3. Top contributors' specialties

-**Insight:** Who are the most active contributors and what types of issues do they spend their time on?
+**Insight:** Who are the most active contributors and what types of issues do they spend their time on

-**Input:** None
+**Input:** None required.
+Optionally, use --user to inspect data for a specific contributor.

+**Output:**

-**Output:** A ranked list of contributors and the distribution of issue types they handle.
+- A ranked list of the top contributors based on total interactions (comments, labels, assignments, etc.).

-- A user handles an issue if they've closed, commented on, or been assigned to an issue.
+- For each contributor:

+  - Total number of contributions.

+  - First and last contribution dates.

+  - Duration of activity.

+  - Breakdown of contributions by type.

+  - (Graphically) Average contributions per day and performance compared to the regression model.

 ## To Do's: